bhumphrey0x20/CarND-PID-Control-Project/README.md

 #### Changes for Resubmition
 Between the first and second submission, a graphics card (Nvidia GTX 1060) was installed with linux drivers.
 This made the simulator perform better on the system.
 PID tuning was performed starting with gain values of Kp = 0.2, Ki =  0.0, and kd = 2.0 (per the reviewer's suggestion ).
 Also the trottle value was set to 0.4 (main.cpp, line 95), which gave the car a max speed of around 40.0 mph.

-At the start of the similator the gain values made the car occillate to the left and right sides of the track, as it accellerated from 0.0 mph to 30.0 mph.
-To help resolve this a three-point moving avgerate filter was added to the speed input of the `pid_cntl()` function, then the gains were set to one set of values when the average speed was below 25.0 mph, and another set of values at average speeds > 25.0 mph.
-This helped the initial straight line driving, but cause a sudden jerk at around 25.0 mph.
+At the start of the similator the gain values made the car occilate to the left and right sides of the track, as it accelerated from 0.0 mph to 30.0 mph.
+To help resolve this, a three-point moving avgerate filter was added to the speed input of the `pid_cntl()` function.
+The gains were set to one set of values when the average speed was below 25.0 mph and another set of values at average speeds > 25.0 mph.
+This helped the initial straight line driving, but cause a sudden jerk of the car at around 25.0 mph.

-Future work could included creating a table of values for different speeds to smooth out this transition and improve driving performance.
+Future work could included creating a table of values for different speeds to smooth out this transition and improve overall driving performance.

 #### Table 1.
 Gain Values for Project ( avg speed > 25.0 mph)
 | PID Gain   | Values   |